r7b7/hosp-ai/README.md

 A library designed for quick prototyping with LLMs, and fully compatible with production-ready frameworks like Spring Boot.

+Thanks to [Adalflow](https://github.com/SylphAI-Inc/AdalFlow) , the inspiration behind building this library.

 ## Contributions are Welcome (in need of volunteers)
 1. Fork the Repo
 2. Create a Branch - name it based on issue-fix, documentation, feature